Home Pest Library Ants Fire Ants

 Multiple Mounds Within 20 Feet

-Three or more mounds visible in the same area of the yard usually means a multi-queen (polygyne) colony.
+Three or more mounds visible in the same area of the yard usually means a multiple-queen colony.
 Single mounds can be spot-treated.
-Multi-queen colonies require yard-wide bait broadcasting.
+Multiple-queen colonies require yard-wide bait broadcasting.

 High